alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Managing-Attributes.rst

 * **bucketName** (string) - The name of the S3 bucket used.
 * **objectKeyGenerator** (function) - Optional.
 The function used to generate object key using ``RequestEnvelope``.
 Default to generate the object key using the ``userId``.
 * **s3Client** (`AWS.S3 <https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html>`_ ) - Optional.
 The ``S3Client`` used to query AWS S3 bucket.
 You can inject your ``S3Client`` with custom configuration here.
 Default to use ``new AWS.S3({apiVersion : 'latest'})``.
+* **pathPrefix** (string) - The prefix value added to the object key generated.
+This is used for s3 to mimic a file system structure.
+Default to empty string.

 Method Details
 ^^^^^^^^^^^^^^